 Imperial Swing Dancing is a deluxe, 'coffee table quality' publication that is not only a great personal resource but also it makes a perfect gift for the dancer in your life.
 If you purchase a second manual (Print or eBook Editions) then both texts are mailed free (see below).
 Your order is shipped on the same day that it is received and it comes with a money-back, satisfaction guarantee.
 The 456-page manual is an inch and a half thick, it has colorful, laminated covers, and it is bound with an imprinted, blue plastic comb so that the pages lay flat for convenient reference.
 Matt Auclair's two-hour DVD and the CD of 102-page Bonus Supplement are stored in protective sleeves affixed to the inside of the back cover.
 Regardless of your dance experience, if you want to learn all of the fun, creative moves that characterize Imperial Swing, then this manual, which is programmed to Auclair's outstanding DVD, is the best instructional value on the market because you get a complete, Basic through Advanced level, audiovisual course for the same price as a one-hour private lesson!

-*Note: Until the remaining 38 Print Edition copies of Imperial Swing Dancing are sold, every new order now includes the eBook Edition of the manual absolutely free.
-This giveaway offer is valued at $49.95!
-In addition, until December 31, 2014, you may also take a 15% Christmas Holiday discount off the price of your new manual if you mention this internet offer!
-Order your text today while they are still available and remit only $50.96 plus $3.90 for USPS shipping (Missouri residents add $4.05 for the state sales tax).
+*Note: Until the remaining 28 Print Edition copies of Imperial Swing Dancing are sold, every new order now includes the eBook Edition of the manual absolutely free.
+This giveaway offer alone is valued at $49.95!
+In addition, you may also take a 15% discount off the price of your new manual if you mention this internet offer!
+Order your text today while they are still available and remit only $50.96 plus $3.90 for USPS shipping (Missouri residents please add an additional $4.05 for the state sales tax).

 Option #2: Purchase the Print Edition of Imperial Swing Dancing that includes Matt Auclair’s two-hour, instructional DVD, the Bonus Supplement CD and the new eBook Edition of the manual.
 To order, click on Amazon.com and then use their online payment instructions; however, the 10% internet discount (above) does not apply.